The Best RC Cars in 2026, Ranked by People Who Actually Send It

 The Kraton at 9.7 is the truck Arrma built to prove that durability doesn't have to cost a fortune.
 The V5 revision refined an already tough platform — the diffs are stronger, the chassis is stiffer, and the stock tires finally hook up on grass and dirt the way they should.
 Multiple community voters described it as "the truck that won't break," which in the RC hobby is about the highest compliment you can pay.

-The Dark Horse: Losi LMT 2.0
+The Scale-Realism Pick: Losi LMT 2.0

 The community voters who chose the LMT tend to be enthusiasts who appreciate the craft of RC as much as the speed.